 Capsicum annuum.
 Very Hot.
 75 days.

-Classic Hungarian hot pepper with a rich flavor whose heat is high but not too extreme.
-Round, red cherry shaped fruit are about 1” wide & deep red when ripe.
-Great for hot sauce, pickling whole, stuffed, or dried for a very spicy paprika.
-Early to ripen in our climate & productive.
-Our friend & collaborator, chef Timothy Wastell of Portland, Oregon, made a delicious fermented hot pepper sauce using Szentesi Cherry for the 2015 Culinary Breeding Network Variety Showcase.
+Classic Hungarian hot pepper with a rich flavor.
+Heat is high but not too extreme.
+Round, red cherry shaped fruit are about 1” wide and deep red when ripe.
+Relatively thick walls for a hot pepper make this variety great for hot sauce, stuffing, or drying for a very spicy paprika.
+Of our hot pepper offerings, it is probably the best for pickling whole.
+Early to ripen in our climate and productive.
+An excellent use for this pepper was discovered by our friend and collaborator, chef Timothy Wastell of Portland, Oregon, who made a delicious fermented hot pepper sauce using seeded Szentesi Cherry fruit for the 2015 Culinary Breeding Network Variety Showcase.
 A great alternative to Cherry Bomb, the Semenis/Monsanto hybrid.
 Collected by The Seed Ambassadors Project in 2008 from a Hungarian seed company.

 Hot Pepper, Târgu Mureş (Organic)$3.80–$23.80